HimanshuTaneja1/Amazon-Sales-Analysis/README.md

-Amazon Sales Data Analysis using SQL
+Amazon Sales Data Analysis Project

-🔍 What I Did:

-Analyzed top-selling products, revenue by category, and customer lifetime value.
-Identified shipping delays, low inventory alerts, and cross-sell opportunities.
-Built a stored procedure to automatically update inventory on sales.
-Calculated metrics like payment success rates and product return rates.
-💡 Key Insights:

-Pinpointed high-performing categories and underperforming sellers.
+Overview
+This project leverages SQL to analyze Amazon sales data, addressing 22 advanced business problems to derive actionable insights into sales performance, customer behavior, inventory management, and operational efficiency.
+The analysis uses a relational database to answer complex business questions, such as identifying top-selling products, calculating customer lifetime value, and detecting shipping delays.

+Objectives
-Uncovered trends in monthly sales and customer purchasing patterns.
+Analyze sales trends, product performance, and customer purchasing patterns.
-Provided data-driven recommendations to optimize sales strategies.
+Identify operational inefficiencies, such as low stock levels or shipping delays.
+Provide data-driven recommendations for inventory, cross-selling, and seller performance optimization.
 Dataset
 The dataset includes Amazon sales data with the following key tables and attributes: